 - no use is made of the goods other than for processing or incorporation into other goods for export

-- the goods are exported from the EC and you obtain evidence of export within the specified time limits
+- the goods are exported from the UK and you get evidence of export within the specified time limits

-- the name and address of the overseas person
+- name and address of the overseas person

-- the description, quantity and value of the goods
+- description, quantity and value of the goods

-- the date by which the goods must be exported and proof of export obtained, and
+- date by which the goods must be exported and proof of export obtained

 3.7 If you cannot meet all the conditions

-If you do not meet all the above conditions the supply cannot be zero-rated as an export and you must account for VAT at the appropriate UK rate (see paragraph 11.2).
+If you do not meet all the conditions the supply cannot be zero-rated as an export and you must account for VAT at the appropriate UK rate.